Cielquan/RUlaub/ROADMAP.md

 ## Roadmap

+- Put double types which are governed by BE into backendAPI package

+- Remove DB Data states from BE but keep types for loading DB data into correct form to transmit

+- Review commands and delete now useless ones

+- Mirror config state to FE

+  - call "get_state" on boot
+  - on change action "invoke" change in BE which returns full new state

-- Add commands to modify state
+- Add functions to fill BE state

-  - change theme
-  - change locale
-  - DB selection / creation

-- Add functions to fill state
+- Add functions to fill FE state

 - Add tauri command for config update on change in UI overwrite file & set current config back on CMD